keerah/Houdini-assets/DAZ2APEX/README.md

 5. Use the included `Sculpt` and `Capture Layer Paint` nodes to fix any problems with skinning/geometry (they stash the geo, so you'll need to reset them for each new character).

-6. Select one of the hair injection methods.
-If you exported fiber (curve) hair from DAZ, you connect them directly.
-Or if your character has hair cards, then use one of the two resamplers included in the setup: `Polyhair_to_Curves` for single-poly hairs or the more complex and slower `Hair_polycards_to_Curves`.
+6. Select one of the hair capture methods.
+If you exported fiber (curves) hair from DAZ, you connect them directly.
+Or if your character has hair cards, then use one of the two resamplers included in the setup: `Polyhair_to_Curves` for single-poly hairs, or the more complex and slower `Hair_polycards_to_Curves`.
 These will resample the geo into curves for you.
-Adjust hair render propreties inside `Hair_render_properties` subnet.
-Then the head hair simply gets attached to the head joint, but for the beard I use `Atribute Transfer` node to transfer Capture weights from the character's face.
+Adjust hair render propreties inside the `Hair_render_properties` subnet.
+Then the head hair simply gets attached to the head joint, but for the stache/beard I use `Atribute Transfer` way to transfer Capture weights from the character's face.
 It might need some adjustment from you as well.
+If you have a lot of facial animation it's  a good idea to bind hair this way too, so the hairline is affected by the animation, altho this is less precise method.

 ## Exporting from DAZ